deathvadeR-afk/MLOps-Capstone/PROJECT_EXPLANATION.md

 ## Project Overview

-The MLOps Capstone Project is an end-to-end machine learning operations pipeline designed for educational purposes, specifically focusing on sentiment analysis of movie reviews.
+The MLOps Capstone Project is a modern end-to-end machine learning operations pipeline designed for educational purposes, specifically focusing on sentiment analysis of movie reviews.
 The project follows the *cookiecutter-data-science* template structure and implements a complete MLOps workflow from data ingestion to model deployment and monitoring.

 ## Project Structure and Organization